chunkyen/rtmp-nginx-docker-lab/instructions/Lab01 Video Streaming using  RTMP with NGINX on Windows Server Container.md

 **2.2 Running containers**

-We will use the following command to run nginx1 container.
+We will use the following command to run nginx2 container.
-> docker run --name nginx1 -dti -p 8080:80 -p 1935:1935 nginx1-image
+>docker run --name nginx2 -dti -p 8081:80 -p 1936:1935 nginx2-image

+*Note we need to start nginx2 first as we are referencing nginx2 name in the config file of nginx1.
+If nginx2 name cannot be found when nginx1 container starts, nginx will not start sucessfully. *

-It will use the nginx1-image and the container host will proxy port 8080 - 80 and 1935 - 1935 to the container.
+It will use the nginx2-image and the container host will proxy port 8081 - 80 and 1936 - 1935 to the container.

 Run the command below to verify

 > docker ps

-Repeat the steps for nginx2.
+Repeat the steps for nginx1.

-It will use the nginx2-image and the container host will proxy port 8081 - 80 and 1936 - 1935 to the container.
+It will use the nginx1-image and the container host will proxy port 8080 - 80 and 1935 - 1935 to the container.

->docker run --name nginx2 -dti -p 8081:80 -p 1936:1935 nginx2-image
+> docker run --name nginx1 -dti -p 8080:80 -p 1935:1935 nginx1-image

 Next nginx-lb.
 It will use the nginx-lb-image and the container host will only proxy port 80 - 80 to the container.